 Saving and Reloading Parameters

-TorchLean’s checkpoint format is intentionally simple: a model’s parameters are a shape-indexed pack, and the save/load helpers round-trip exact IEEE-754 bit patterns through JSON.
+TorchLean’s checkpoint format is kept simple: a model’s parameters are a shape-indexed pack, and the save/load operations round-trip exact IEEE-754 bit patterns through JSON.

 That is why gpt2_saved is a separate example: it loads a parameter pack, checks that the shapes